-During data collection and analysis, use appropriate safeguards and security measures to protect participant information and data.
+At all times during data collection and analysis, use appropriate safeguards and security measures to protect participant information and data.

-- Use encryption software and/or passwordprotected digital documents, folders, and/ or systems to limit access to data and protect participant confidentiality. - Store all hard copies of participant-identifying data, including signed consent forms, in a locked cabinet with a key and protect that key.
+- Use encryption software and/or password protected digital documents, folders, and/or systems to limit access to data and protect participant confidentiality. - Store all hardcopies of participant-identifying data, including signed consent forms, in a locked cabinet with a key and protect that key.